Vijay Kumar Singh (politician, died 2021)

-Vijay Kumar Singh was an Indian politician.
+Vijay Kumar Singh (died 2021) was an Indian politician from Bihar.

 Early life and education

-Vijay Kumar Singh was born in Srinagar, Madhepura district, Bihar.
+Singh was born in Srinagar, Madhepura district, Bihar.
 His father Jai Kumar Singh was also a MLA from Singheshwar Assembly constituency.

 Political career

 He represented the Singheshwar Assembly constituency as a member of the Bihar Legislative Assembly from 2000 to 2005.
 He was a member of the Rashtriya Janata Dal.
 In 2005, he failed to secure re-election.

+Death

-He died in 2021 from COVID-19.
+Singh died in 2021 from COVID-19.